Content on this page was generated by AI and has not been manually reviewed.

 Do I need a domain to run a DNS server?

 For an authoritative server, you should own a domain or subdomain.
 You can still run a recursive cache on your CentOS box without owning a domain, but you won’t be authoritative for any domain you don’t control.
-Why your yahoo mail keeps saying connection to server failed and how to fix it
+How to create a schema in sql server a step by step guide 2026

 How do I test my DNS server locally?